davidrhoden/davidrhoden-basic-netlify/timeline/jandtwp/jandtwp-parkside-jun-13-2011.md

 ---
 title: Jimmy and The Wolfpack played Parkside Lounge.
 date: 2011-06-13T22:00:00.000Z
-summary: We liked playing anywhere with "lounge" in the name.
 excerpt: We liked playing anywhere with "lounge" in the name.
 category: rock
 image: /static/img/rock/jandtwp-parkside-lounge-jun-13-2011/jandtwp-parkside-lounge-9-jun-13-2011.jpg